bootstrapworld/curriculum/lessons/Data-Science/contracts-tables-displays/langs/en-us/slides.md

 - What does the resulting display tell us?
 - Make a sketch of the display you just built in Pyret.

 Complete the page, generating each of the other 3 displays.
-Some of them may be new to you - you are not expected to be an expert in them yet, but you should be able to figure out how to use the contract to get them building!
+Some of them may be new to you - you are not expected to be an expert in them yet, but you should be able to figure out how to use the Contract to get them building!

 @teacher{
 - Did `bar-chart` consume a categorical or quantitative column of data?
 ** _categorical_
 - What does the resulting display tell us?
 - Make a sketch of the display you just built in Pyret.
 - Then work to complete the page, generating each of the other 3 displays.
-Some of them may be new to you - you are not expected to be an expert in them yet, but you should be able to figure out how to use the contract to get them building!
+Some of them may be new to you - you are not expected to be an expert in them yet, but you should be able to figure out how to use the Contract to get them building!
 }

 ---